hackclub/hackclub/workshops/sudoku/README.md

   col = col - col % 3;
 }
 ```
 The sudoku board is made up of nine 3x3 boxes.
-We are going to the row and column's respective 3x3 box.
-Also, we are creating a timesAppeared integer.
+We need to the row and column's respective 3x3 box to make sure the value only appears once.
+We are creating a `timesAppeared` integer to track this.

+Continue to focus on the `checkSquare` function.
 ```csharp
 private static bool checkSquare(int[][] arrtest, int row, int col, int guess) {